Homemade chai tea ice cream, infused with star anise, cloves, allspice, cinnamon, peppercorns, cardamom, and black tea.

 - A pinch of salt

 - 6 egg yolks (see how to separate eggs)

-3 While the tea is infusing in step 2, prepare the remaining 1 cup of cream over an ice bath.
+4 Set remaining cream in bowl over ice bath, with sieve: While the tea is infusing in the previous step, prepare the remaining 1 cup of cream over an ice bath.
 Pour the cream into a medium size metal bowl, set in ice water (with lots of ice) over a larger bowl.
 Set a mesh strainer on top of the bowls.
 Set aside.

 If the custard base doesn't coat the back of the spoon, it's not ready.